andrewdodd/docopt-uc/README.md

 # Caveats

 Obviously there are some caveats and limitations with this library.
-An inexhausive list include:
+An inexhausive list includes:

 ### There's a limit of 64 unique keywords (and an assumption of 64-bit integer support)

 The design uses string comparison on each of the passed arguments to build an "opcode".
 It then uses this opcode to dispatch to the correct handler function (and consequently doesn't care about the order of those commands).
-I chose a 64-bit unsigned integer because 64-bit is probably supported by your compiler AND it is wide enough for you to hopefully never run out of unique keywords.
+I chose a 64-bit unsigned integer because 64-bit is probably supported by your compiler AND it is wide enough for you to hopefully never run out of unique command words.

-If you would like to use a 32-bit or 16-bit or 128-bit wide opcode, you can also just edit the `docopt_args.h` file you use (just be careful that the `docopt-uc` command does not over-write it...perhaps by passing the `--no-docopt-args-h` argument).
+If you would like to use a 32-bit or 16-bit or 128-bit wide opcode, you can provide your own `docopt_args.h` file (just be careful that the `docopt-uc` command does not over-write it...perhaps by passing the `--no-docopt-args-h` argument).
 The generated C file only checks that the number of keywords will fit in the `opcode` struct member.

-You can try it out by setting the opcode size to `uint8_t` and running just `make` in the example, you should get a compile time error because there are 9 keywords:
+You can try it out by setting the opcode size to `uint8_t` and running just `make` in the example, you should get a compile time error because there are 9 commands:

     navalfate_autogen.c:65:1: error: 'assertion_failed___file___65' declared as an array with a negative size CASSERT(LAST < (FIELD_SIZEOF(DocoptArgs, opcode) * 8), __file__);